Harini410/SmartHome/README.md

    ```

 ## Configuration
-- Modify `application.properties` in `src/main/resources/` for backend configurations.
+- Modify `application.properties` in `src/main/resources/` for configurations.

 ## Usage
-- The backend API runs at `http://localhost:8080`
+- The API runs at `http://localhost:8080`

 ## License
 This project is licensed under the MIT License.